 Can I opt out of auto enrolment?

-Why is it a good idea to save into a pension scheme?
+Why do I need to save into a pension scheme?

 We are all having to prepare better for our retirements.
-Each year the Pensions and Lifetime Savings Association releases a report on the cost of living for those in retirement.
-In its most recent survey, it highlighted that a basic retirement would cost someone £14,400.
-If you’re living together as a couple this is £19,900.
-Meanwhile the full New State Pension will provide an income of £11,502 this tax year.
+Each year the Pensions and Lifetime Savings Association together with the University of Loughborough releases a report on the cost of living for those in retirement.
+The recent survey, highlighted that a basic retirement would cost someone £13,400.
+If you’re living together as a couple this is £21,600.
+Meanwhile the full New State Pension will provide an income of £11,973 in the 2025/26 tax year, increasing to £12,548 from 6th April.

-So a state pension will barely cover your living costs if you live alone and provide a couple with some change for special treats.
+From these figures we can see that a full new state pension will barely cover your living costs if you live alone and will provide a couple with some change for special treats.
 And the more you want from retirement, the more it will cost.

 This is why it is important that we all think carefully about how we want to spend our retirement and how we will fund this lifestyle.

-The state retirement age is 67 (rising to 68 by 2028).
-The average lifespan in 2024 for a 67-year old man is 85 and for a woman it is 88.
-If we take 20 years as a rough guide to the length of time the average person will spend in retirement, and the difference between what we need to spend and the New State Pension, we can calculate the minimum we need to have saved up.
+The State Pension Age is currently 66, but rising to 67 between 2026 and 2028 on a phased basis, and to 68 by 2040.
+The average lifespan in 2025 for a 66-year old man is 85 and for a woman it is 88.
+If we take 20 years as a rough guide to the length of time the average person will spend in retirement, and the difference between what we need to spend and the full New State Pension, we can calculate the minimum we need to have saved up.
 These figures are only a guide based on the situation today and don’t consider increases in the prices of goods and services (inflation).

 Source: Charles Stanley